 Directional Beacons

 Graphs of the vertical and horizontal profiles should be plotted over the intended arc of utilisation of the beacon or to the horizontal angles where the intensity falls below 1% of maximum, whichever is the greater.
 Where applicable, the intended arc of utilisation should also be shown on the graph.
-The main values of Imax, FWHM and FWTM should be reported for both horizontal and vertical graphs, and preferably annotated on each graph.
+The main values of I0, FWHM and FWTM should be reported for both horizontal and vertical graphs, and preferably annotated on each graph.
 The 50% points will be used to define the vertical and horizontal divergences of the beam and should be given as minus and plus angles relative to the vertical reference plane.
 The 10% points should be shown on the graph but need not be quoted.

 Luminous Intensity versus Time